E3SM-Project/e3sm_diags/docs/html/_sources/quickguides/quick-guide-cori.rst.txt

         diff_title = 'Model - Obs'

         multiprocessing = True
+        # You can set this to 64 if running on the KNL nodes.
-        num_workers =  24
+        num_workers =  32

 Compared to the previous short test above, note the following changes:

 * Plots for all the available sets ('zonal_mean_xy', 'zonal_mean_2d',
   'lat_lon', 'polar', 'cosp_histogram') are generated.
-* Multiprocessing with 24 workers is enabled.
+* Multiprocessing with 32 workers is enabled.

 6. Again, run the diagnostics with this new parameter file (``all_sets.py``), either